eranotutamoh/weather/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+-- remove main.css from index.html
+-- move main.css styles to bundled css file in dist
+-- delete all but favicon and index.php from deploy/sist
--- put dist  folder CONTENTS into code/weather-deploy (replacing existing) -- cd code/weather-deploy/dist
+-- put dist  folder CONTENTS into code/weather-deploy/dist (replacing existing) -- cd code/weather-deploy/dist
--- git add .
+-- git add ., commit push heroku master

 ## Running unit tests